mrkkrp/philosophy-notes/anthony-kenny-3-rmp/historical-overview.md

   has been taken with equal justification to be alleging that ‘God’ is just a code word for the order of the natural universe, and to be claiming that when scientists speak of ‘Nature’ they are all the time talking of ‘God’.

+## Leibniz (1646–1716)

+* In winter of 1685 Leibniz wrote the first of his works which became lastingly popular, *The discourse on metaphysics*.
+Brief and lucid, it serves to this day as the best introduction to his philosophical system, and contains many of his characteristic doctrines.
+* The first of these is that we live in the best of all possible worlds, a world freely chosen by God who always acts in an orderly manner according to reason.
+God is not, as Spinoza thought, the only substance: there are also created individuals.
+Each individual through its history has many predicates true of it, predicates whose totality defines it as the substance it is.
+Each such substance expresses the universe after its own manner, encapsulating the world from a particular viewpoint.
+Human beings are substances of this kind: their actions are contingent, not necessary, and depending on free will.
+Our choices have reasons, but not necessitating causes.
+Created substances do not directly act upon each other, but God has so arranged matters that what happens to one substance corresponds to what happens to all the others.
+Consequently, each substance is like a world apart, independent of any other thing save God.
+* The human mind contains, from its origin, the ideas of all things; no external object, other than God, can act upon our souls.
+Our ideas, however, are our own ideas and not God's.
+So too are the acts of our will, which God inclines without necessitating.
+God conserves us continually in being, but our thoughts occur spontaneously and freely.
+Soul and body do not interact, but thoughts and bodily events occur in correspondence because they are placed in liaison by the loving providence of God.
+God has so ordered things that spirits, the most precious items in the universe, live forever in full self-consciousness; and for those that love him he has prepared unimaginable felicity.
+* In 1714 two of Leibniz's most important short treatises appeared: the *Monadology* and *The principle of nature and of grace*.
+The *Monadology* contains a developed and polished form of the system adumbrated in the *Discourse*.
+Whatever is complex is made up of what is simple, and whatever is simple is unextended, for if it were extended it could be further divided.
+But whatever is material is extended, hence there must be simple immaterial elements.
+These soul-like entities Leibniz called monads—these are the ‘worlds apart’ of the *Discourse*.
+Whereas for Spinoza there was only one substance, with the attributes of both mind and extension, for Leibniz there are infinitely many substances, which the properties only of souls.
+* Like Malebranche, Leibniz denied that creatures could be causally affected by other creatures.
+‘Monads have no windows, by which anything could come in or go out.’
+Their life is a succession of mental states or perceptions, bet these are not caused by the external world.
+A monad mirrors the world, not because the world shines into it, but because God has programmed it to change in synchrony with the world.